darienmt/darienmt.github.io/_posts/2016-03-08-advent-of-code-day-08.markdown

 The solution, this time, is the sum of all the encoded strings length minus the sum of all the original strings length (I called it "encoded" and not "scaped" here to have a different name from the first puzzle solution.)

-In order to find that different, we could do a flatMap over the original strings "encoding" each character to a List of characters and then finding its length in a very similar way as it was done on the first puzzle:
+To find that different, we could do a flatMap over the original strings "encoding" each character to a List of characters and then finding its length in a very similar way as it was done on the first puzzle:

 {% gist cd26d75165fda0c73a46 %}